Get Inside the Huddle with Coach Rollins and the Defensive Backs

 Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

 In his first season, Rollins was an instant hit with the TU secondary as the group accounted for 23 pass breakups, five interceptions, five forced fumbles, five recovered fumbles and recorded 10 stops for lost yardage.
-More impressively, the TU pass defense ranked 14th in the nation (172.83 ypg) and was top ranked unit among Conference USA teams in 2008.
+More impressively, the TU pass defense ranked 14th in the nation (172.83 ypg) and was top ranked unit among C-USA teams in 2008.

 During his final season with the Cowboys, Rollins’ defensive unit helped anchor an 11-1 campaign for the top 25 ranked Cowboys.
 McNeese State reeled off 11 straight victories before falling to Eastern Washington in the first round of the Football Championship Subdivision playoffs.

 Prior to his return to McNeese State, Rollins spent two seasons as the defensive backfield coach at Northwestern State, helping lead the Demons to the Southland Conference title in 2004, and his defensive backs were part of a unit that led the nation in total defense that same season.